 Social Networking Arbitration (JAMS) – Successfully defended consumer application company in arbitration alleging violations of California Consumer Privacy Act (CCPA).

-KYC Federal Investigation (FBI) – Defending identity verification service in connection with Federal Bureau of Investigation (FBI) investigation.
+KYC Federal Investigation (FBI) – Defended identity verification service in connection with Federal Bureau of Investigation (FBI) investigation.

 Antitrust, Unfair Competition, and False Advertising